Lower Silesian Voivodeship: Tourism

-Wrocław being the largest city in the voivodeship has many sights and attractions, including the Market Square, and Wrocław's dwarfs.
-The Festival of Good Beer is held every year, on the second weekend of June.
+Wrocław being the largest city in the voivodeship has many sights and attractions, including the Market Square, the Cathedral Island and Wrocław's dwarfs.
+The Festival of Good Beer is held every year of June.

 The annual international Chopin Festival is held in the Fryderyk Chopin Theatre in the town of Duszniki-Zdrój.
 Other major attraction of the town is the Museum of Papermaking, established in a 17th-century paper mill.

 Śnieżka is the highest peak of the Lower Silesian Voivodeship and the whole of the Sudetes.